store

 by Jared Diamond

 The Pulitzer Prize winning book from a scientist who brings together biology, geography and history to illuminate the development and distribution of human societies.
-A compelling explanation of why the Eurasian land mass spawned technological advancement that led to world conquest.
-A contribution to the "new world history."
+A compelling explanation of why the Eurasian land mass spawned technological advancement that led to world conquest. shop Amazon.com

 Historical Thinking and Other Unnatural Acts